YesInAJiffy/PythonForKids/Chapter6/Readme.md

-Below are the sequence of programs

-1
+# Bouncing Ball Game
+## Incremental Sequence in which the Game is built
+> Run the program "python2 bb1.py"

-Bb1.py
+- Bb1.py
 Bouncing Ball moving through the Game Screen

-2
-Bb2.py
+- Bb2.py
 Add Paddle to bounce from Paddle

-3
-Bb3.py
+- Bb3.py
 Game over if the ball crosses the paddle

-4
-bb4.py
+- bb4.py
 Space bar for restarting the game

-6
-Bb5.py
+- Bb5.py
 Sound effects

-7
-Bb6.py
+- Bb6.py
 Background Images
 Ball as an image (instead of circle)

-8
-Bb7.py
+- Bb7.py
 Ball Rotating